S4: E5 I Fell Into A Rabbit Hole with Capitalism (feat. Red Flag)

 ###

 We’re PODCAST-19 from FiveThirtyEight, hosted by Anna Rothschild.
 Anna is FiveThirtyEight’s Senior Video Producer.
 Previously, she was the on-air science host for The Washington Post, where she launched the variety show Science Magic Show Hooray! on Amazon Prime.
-She’s also the creator, host, and animator of the popular YouTube channel Gross Science for NOVA and PBS Digital Studios.
+She’s also the creator, host, and animator of the popular YouTube channel for NOVA and PBS Digital Studios.

 Our Producer is Sinduja Srinivasan.
 The trajectory of her podcasting career has been completely directed by COVID.
 Her first day as a junior producer at Science Vs (from Gimlet Media) was the day the World Health Organization declared a pandemic!
 So Science Vs switched from astrology to virology, and Sinduja reported on the science of the coronavirus as it was unfolding.
 In her pre-podcast life, she was an economist for the United Nations.
 She also created, hosted, and produced the United Nations’ podcast, UNcomplicated.